Boating Season: April to October (weather permitting can be extended to November)

 This 72nd street site is bordered by the whimsical Alice in Wonderland statue to the north, as well as a sculpture of children's author Hans Christian Anderson reading his tale, The Ugly Duckling, to the west.
 While open for ice skating during the winter months, the pond is best known as a place for boating in spring and summertime, mentioned as such in E.B.
 White's Stuart Little.

-Surrounded by the pink and white blossoms of spring blooming cherry trees, Conservatory Water holds its boating season from April to October each year.
+Conservatory Water holds its boating season from April to October each year.
+Races are held on Saturdays, beginning around 10:00 am.
 Boat rentals are available at the Kerbs Memorial Boathouse, as are lessons for the budding model boat enthusiast.

 The Kerbs boathouse also features a cafe, run by Le Pain Quotidien, with a variety of light snacks and beverages.
 It has a delightful patio with beautiful, seasonal perennial planting beds.
 The cafe is open during the boating season.
 It opens at 7AM and technically the closing time is 15 minutes before sunset.
 It may close earlier due to poor weather or lack of customers.